A new platform for documentation and tutorials is launching soon.

 Consul has many integrations with Kubernetes.
-You can deploy Consul to Kubernetes using the Helm chart, sync services between Consul and Kubernetes, run Consul Connect Service Mesh, and more.
+You can deploy Consul to Kubernetes using the Helm chart or Consul K8s CLIALPHA, sync services between Consul and Kubernetes, run Consul Connect Service Mesh, and more.
 This section documents the official integrations between Consul and Kubernetes.

 Consul Connect Service Mesh: Consul can automatically inject the Consul Connect sidecar into pods so that they can accept and establish encrypted and authorized network connections via mutual TLS.
 And because Connect can run anywhere, pods can also communicate with external services (and vice versa) over a fully encrypted connection.

 Service sync to enable Kubernetes and non-Kubernetes services to communicate: Consul can sync Kubernetes services with its own service registry.
 This allows Kubernetes services to use native Kubernetes service discovery to discover and connect to external services registered in Consul, and for external services to use Consul service discovery to discover and connect to Kubernetes services.